-$$X = MX.sym('X',2);$$
+X = MX.sym('X',2);

 Verify that g(X) evaluates without error.
-Use Python's type(.) function to check the datatype of g(X), and .shape to check its dimension: it is a 2-by-1 symbolic expression.
+Use Matlab's class(.) function to check the datatype of g(X), and size(.) to check its dimension: it is a 2-by-1 symbolic expression.
 Can you make sense of print-representation?
 Inspect the symbolic expression J=jacobian(g(X),X).
 What are its datatype and dimensions?

-2. Create a CasADi Function called Jf (see syntax in step 3 above) that maps from X to J. The print representation of this Function will look like:
+3. Create a CasADi Function called Jf (see syntax in step 3 above) that maps from X to J. The print representation of this Function will look like:

-'''

-Jf:(i0[2])\rightarrow(o0[2x2]) MXFunction
+Jf:(i0[2])->(o0[2x2]) MXFunction

-'''